thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 # NixOS Installation Guide: ASUS Linux Setup

-This guide walks you through installing NixOS on an ASUS laptop with all necessary configurations from this dotfiles repository.
-It includes instructions for both manual installation and using the Calamares installer.
+This guide provides step-by-step instructions for installing NixOS on an ASUS laptop, using configurations from this dotfiles repository.
+It covers both manual installation and the Calamares installer.

-This guide has been specifically tested with the ASUS ProArt P16 model, but should work for most ASUS laptops including ROG series.
+This guide has been tested with the ASUS ProArt P16 (H7606 series, including H7606WI with AMD Ryzen AI 9 HX 370, NVIDIA RTX 4070, MediaTek MT7922 WiFi, and 4K OLED touchscreen) but should work for most ASUS laptops, including ROG series.
+Verify compatibility for other models in the [NixOS Hardware Configuration Database](https://github.com/NixOS/nixos-hardware).

 ## Prerequisites

-- NixOS installation media (latest version recommended)
+- NixOS installation media (24.11 or newer recommended for 2024 ProArt P16 H7606WI)
 - Internet connection
 - Basic knowledge of NixOS and the command line